-The CJL was started by freelance writer, editor and
+The CJL was started by freelance writer, editor and podcaster Ian Wylie, who saw an opportunity while teaching working life

 Support and inspiration

 Learning lab

 The Civic Journalism Lab runs masterclasses, hack days and workshops on topics such as data journalism, making TikTok videos, reporting on race and handling abuse on social media.
 David Baines, Newcastle NUJ branch secretary, says: "These sessions can be useful for freelances in particular who wish to add new strings to their bows - and perhaps enter new markets." • civicjournalismlab.org